dottxt-ai/outlines/docs/cookbook/prompting-techniques/re-reading-re2.md

 # Re-reading (RE2)

-The Re-reading (RE2) technique is a simple yet effective prompting method that aims to improve an AI model's reasoning capabilities, especially for complex questions.
+The [Re-reading (RE2)](http://arxiv.org/abs/2309.06275) technique is a simple yet effective prompting method that aims to improve an AI model's reasoning capabilities, especially for complex questions.
 It involves adding the phrase "Read the question again:" to the prompt, followed by repeating the original question.
 This approach encourages the model to process the question more thoroughly, potentially leading to more accurate and thoughtful responses.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example